aliftype/qahiri/README.md

 ### Installing on mobile devices
 The application works also offline, and supports mobile browsers and small screens.
-It is also possioble to add the application to the home screen for quick access without opining the browser.
+It is also possible to add the application to the home screen for quick access without opining the browser.

 On Android devices, open the [application web page][4] in _Google Chrome_ and